workflowhub-eu/about/index.md

 ## Retention and End-of-Life policy

 WorkflowHub is long-term supported and sustained for the international community by the ELIXIR European Research Infrastructure for Life Science Data and the Australian BioCommons.
 It is a service of the European Open Science Cloud.
-Should WorkflowHub reaches its end of service, in accordance with Trusted Repository best practice, the published contributions and metadata will be archived as RO-Crates and made available through the public repository Zenodo, and [DOI registrations](/docs/citable/) will in this case be updated to link to the archived deposits.
+Should WorkflowHub reach its end of service, in accordance with Trusted Repository best practice, the published contributions and metadata will be archived as RO-Crates and made available through the public repository Zenodo, and [DOI registrations](/docs/citable/) will in this case be updated to link to the archived deposits.

 ## Governance